 While I was first diagnosed, no one would ever suggest a stage 4 lung cancer patient have surgery.

-Initially, when it was questionable whether my primary tumor was growing again, my oncologist asked how I felt about getting my primary tumor radiated since it was the only place in my entire time since diagnosis has even grown.
+Initially, when it was questionable whether my primary tumor was growing again, my oncologist asked how I felt about getting my primary tumor radiated since it was the only place that has even grown in my entire time since diagnosis.

 Right before the lobectomy, I had to do a special bronchoscopy, even though I had a PET scan also prior, to make sure nothing lit up anywhere other than the primary tumor.
 They wanted to make sure there was no cancer in any of the lymph nodes outside of my upper right lobe.

-That was the first thing because they wanted to make sure that if they were going to take out a portion of my lung, they wouldn’t find cancer somewhere else, and that would negate the benefit.
+That was the first thing because they wanted to make sure that if they were going to take out a portion of my lung, they wouldn’t find cancer somewhere else.
+That would negate the benefit.

-I went to the hospital that day with my husband, changed, got my IV.
-There I am with my surgeon (picture) and her physician’s assistant (PA).
+I went to the hospital that day with my husband, changed, and got my IV.
+There I am with my surgeon (picture below) and her physician’s assistant (PA).
 This was general anesthesia.

-It ended up actually being a four-hour surgery.
-They removed my upper right lobe.
-By the time I came out of surgery, they had me up and walking probably within an hour or two.
+It ended up actually being a 4-hour surgery.
+They removed my upper-right lobe.
+By the time I came out of surgery, they had me up and walking probably within an hour or 2.

-I spent a total of two nights in the hospital.
+I spent a total of 2 nights in the hospital.
 Getting up and walking a lot was key to both pain management and getting my lung capacity up again.

 Guidance for others on recovering from surgery

-There are two things to say here about that.
+There are 2 things to say here about that.
 I tend to be a person who usually doesn’t take pain medicine.
-I was given a lot of advice before the surgery and people said if you feel pain, you need to take that pain medicine before that pain becomes overwhelming.
+I was given a lot of advice before the surgery.
+People said, “If you feel pain, you need to take that pain medicine before that pain becomes overwhelming.”

 I did do that.
 I made sure to take advantage of the pain medicine that they were giving me.
 I was trying not to be a hero and tough it out.
 I think that made my recovery a little smoother.

-I also made a big effort to get up and walk as they told me to, both in the hospital and once I got home.
+I also made a big effort to get up and walk like they told me to, both in the hospital and once I got home.

 I walk even to this day 30 minutes daily on the treadmill.
 I couldn’t do that right out of the hospital.
-In the beginning, I was walking five minutes on the treadmill and that was enough, but I kept it going.
+In the beginning, I was walking 5 minutes on the treadmill, and that was enough, but I kept it going.

 No evidence of disease was never something I thought I’d ever hear when I was diagnosed.
 Stage 4 lung cancer, you don’t think you’re going to hear that.

 It is amazing to hear.
 Does it mean the cancer will never come back?
-We don’t know.
-But it is hopefully going to last long enough to push things a little bit down the road where if it does come back, hopefully there will be newer and better treatment.
-Fingers crossed, it doesn’t come back, is always the hope.
+We don’t know, but it is hopefully going to last long enough to push things a little bit down the road.
+If it does come back, hopefully there will be newer and better treatment.
+Fingers crossed, it doesn’t come back.
+That’s always the hope.